adambowers09/e-commerce/README.md

 ## Usage

-Run the following commands at the root of your project
+Run the following commands at the root of your project:

 `mysql -u root -p`